vnirmaladevi/Greenhouse-Gas-Emission-by-Food-System/README.md

 * Technologies
 * Data Sources
 * Acknowledgements
+* Tableau link

 ## Motivation

-I am always passionate about to explore new areas of interest.
+I am always passionate to explore new areas of interest.
 Greenhouse Gas Emissions by Food systems is one of those areas ,I want to analyze and get meaningful insights

 ## Data Question